You Belong to Me (1952 song): Chart performance

 In the UK, the song also topped the sheet music sales chart.
 It first entered the chart on November 1, 1952, peaking at No. 1 on December 27, where it stayed for 7 weeks.
 Jo Stafford's recording was amongst the first batch to be issued in October 1952.
 British cover versions were also available by Larry Cross, Alma Cogan with Jimmy Watson (trumpet), Monty Norman, Dickie Valentine with Ted Heath and his Music, Victor Silvester and his Ballroom Orchestra, Jimmy Young, and Wally Fryer and his Perfect Tempo Dance Orchestra.
 American recordings by Patti Page, Grady Martin and his Slew Foot Five (vocal by Cecil Bayley), Dean Martin, Joni James, Ken Griffin (organ), Jan Garber and his Orchestra (vocal by Roy Cordell) and Mickey Katz (a Yiddish parody) and his Orchestra were available in the UK.
 In all, the song remained in the sheet music chart for 24 weeks.
 Despite the many recordings issued in the UK, only that by Stafford appeared in the singles sales chart.

 A cover version by Jo Stafford became the most popular version.
 It was recorded on June 24, 1952, when she was several months pregnant.
 Stafford's husband, Paul Weston, produced the record and provided orchestral accompaniment.
 Issued by Columbia Records as catalog number 39811, it was Stafford's biggest hit, topping the charts in both the United States and the United Kingdom (the first song by a female singer to top the UK Singles Chart).
 The single first entered the US chart on August 1, 1952, and remained there for 24 weeks.

 The Stafford version appeared in the first ever UK singles chart of November 14, 1952 (then a top 12) and reached number 1 for a single week on January 16, 1953, its tenth week on chart.
 It thus became only the second record to top the chart, and remained on it for a total of 19 weeks.

-Stafford was to re-record "You Belong to Me" twice, both in the 1960s.
-The first of these later recordings was made on January 13, 1963, and issued in January 1964 on a stereo Capitol LP, The Hits Of Jo Stafford.
-On May 14, 1969, another recording was made, issued by Reader's Digest on a various artists boxed set, They Sing The Songs.
+Stafford re-recorded "You Belong to Me" twice, both in the 1960s.
+The first of these later recordings was made on January 13, 1963, and issued in January 1964 on a stereo Capitol LP, The Hits of Jo Stafford.
+On May 14, 1969, another recording was made, issued by Reader's Digest on a various-artists box set, They Sing The Songs.